 Her recent transition from acrylic to oil was a “stressful moment on the canvas” for Alina.
 “I never ever learned how to make an oil painting.
 There was one teacher back when I was 10 years old [who] had pre-mixed everything and just gave me [the paint], ready-made.”
 Unlike most people, the learning curve and Alina’s deep love for Jenny Saville’s use of “buttery” oil paints encouraged her to take an online course during COVID.
 “I thought ‘I want to try to push [my art].’
 And so, I learned the specifics and now because I have the knowledge of how oil [paints] bind with water, and what layer goes next, and next.
 I think I’m not that afraid anymore of exploring my body figures on the canvas.”

 Dance, a piece about “energy, movement, and balance.
 The reason why we see two figures here represents my internal struggle and battle within thoughts and decisions.
 They cannot live without one another – like the angel and the devil, the good and the bad, beauty and ugly, positive and negative.”
-Dance by Alina Zamanova (2020) is available on alinazamanova.com.
-Interview transcript from Vanity Fair London.
+Dance is available (is it still available?) at Gillian Jason Gallery, interview transcript from Vanity Fair London.

 The Figurative Drawings with Soul Connecting to Ours